This page is unfiished

 covers all valid knowledge.
 Many times the entire range of ramifications are

-not realized by those suggesting a new paradigm or acceptance of an old one.
+not realized by those suggesting a new paradigm or acceptance of a flawed older one.

 The number of areas and the many different disciplines generally require a